A Simple Guide To Soakaway Crates

 Soakaway crates are a great invention that help to mitigate the risk of floods.
-They can be described as holes dug into the ground and filled with crates to create a void where rainwater is stored so that it can seep slowly into the ground.
-They are designed to handle large amounts of roof and surface rainwater in both commercial and domestic properties.
+Put simply holes dug into the ground and filled with crates to create a void where rainwater is stored so that it can seep slowly into the ground.
+The crates are designed to handle large amounts of roof and surface rainwater in both commercial and domestic properties.
 They also offer a permanent solution because they can last for years without a problem.
 The soakaways are especially important in regions that are prone to flooding and heavy rain.
 To help you learn about these structures here is a guide that will answer some of the most pressing questions about soakaway crates.

 How do Attenuation Crates Work?